arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 }}
 My friend (and roommate) was thoroughly sick and bedridden, and I wanted to find a cure quickly.

+##### Visiting Pelegrin
 {{
 chrs['Pelegrin'] = "a wizard who worked as a town doctor and apothecary."
 }}

 I went to Pelegrin, a local wizard who was both a doctor and an apothecary.
-Pelegrin towered over me, eyebrows furrowed, with his bushy Bismarckian mustache looking down at me with suspicion, as though he didn’t trust me.
+Pelegrin towered over me, eyebrows furrowed, with his bushy mustache looking down at me with suspicion, as though he didn’t trust me.
 I had stolen a transparency potion of his when I was a little kid, and he hadn’t forgotten that.

 “My friend is sick.
 He has an awful headache, and he can’t see well.
 He says he sees things through a white mist.”
 I said.